Functional Inequalities for doubly weighted Brownian Motion with Sticky-Reflecting Boundary Diffusion: Poincar e Inequality

 \subsection{Coinciding weights, positive curvature and convex boundary}

-We first consider the case where $\al\vert_{\dOm}=\be\vert_{\dOm}$ and assume positive curvature and nonnegative second fundamental form on the boundary in order to proceed analogously to~\cite{mvr}.
-The more general setting will be considered in subsection \ref{ssec:PI}.
-To be more precise we use the $n$-weighted Ricci curvature and the weighted mean curvature defined as follows
+We first consider the case where $\al\vert_{\dOm}=\be\vert_{\dOm}$ and assume positive $n$-weighted Ricci curvature and nonnegative second fundamental form on the boundary in order to proceed analogously to~\cite{mvr}.
+The main results providing upper bounds on $C_\mu$ in this setting will be via the combination of Proposition~\ref{prop:varinterpol} and Theorem~\ref{thm:equalweights} as well as Theorem~\ref{thm:directboundcoincweights}.
+The more general setting will be considered in subsection~\ref{ssec:genweights}.

-where $Ric$ and $H$ are the usual Ricci and mean curvature.
-By $II$ we denote the second fundamental form on the boundary $\dOm$, i.e.